Home » Undergraduate and Post-Baccalaureate Initial Licensure ProgramMenu

 Bachelor of Arts/Bachelor of Science in Education

 Students can earn a Bachelor of Arts or Bachelor of Science degree in Education, including an initial Oregon Teaching License in four years.
 During the first three years, students complete required general education, teaching content courses, and pre-education courses.
 During their final year, they complete the Professional Licensure Program (visit our application page for requirements to be admitted into this program).
-Students can prepare to teach:
+Students can prepare in the following areas: